isrand/NQueensLinearTimeComplexityConflictChecker/README.md

 <br>v1.0

 ## Overview
-Given an array representing a finished N-Queens board (all numbers != -1), where:
+Given an array representing a finished N-Queens board (all numbers >= 0, < N), where:

 * Index `i` of the array represents the column where the queen is found, and
 * `array[i]` represents the row where the queen is found,